Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 <img src="{{site.baseurl}}{% link img/architecture-master.png %}" alt="Alluxio master"/>
 </p>

-The Alluxio master service can be deployed as one leader master and several standby masters for fault tolerance.
-When the leader master goes down, a standby master is elected to become the new leader master.
+The Alluxio master service can be deployed as one leading master and several standby masters for fault tolerance.
+When the leading master goes down, a standby master is elected to become the new leading master.

 #### Leader Master

-Only one master process can be the leader master in an Alluxio cluster.
+Only one master process can be the leading master in an Alluxio cluster.
-The leader master is responsible for managing the global metadata of the system.
+The leading master is responsible for managing the global metadata of the system.
 This includes file system metadata (e.g. the namespace tree), block metadata (e.g block locations), and worker capacity metadata (free and used space).
-Alluxio clients interact with the leader master to read or modify this metadata.
+Alluxio clients interact with the leading master to read or modify this metadata.
-All workers periodically send heartbeat information to the leader master to maintain their participation in the cluster.
-The leader master does not initiate communication with other components; it only responds to requests via RPC services.
+All workers periodically send heartbeat information to the leading master to maintain their participation in the cluster.
+The leading master does not initiate communication with other components; it only responds to requests via RPC services.
-The leader master writes journals to a distributed persistent storage to allow for recovery of master state information.
+The leading master writes journals to a distributed persistent storage to allow for recovery of master state information.
 (TODO: at this point, i have no idea what a journal is, or any of the above metadata details in parenthesis above a brief explanation of what the namespace tree is or what a block is would be appreciated)

 #### Standby Masters

-Standby masters read journals written by the leader master to keep their own copies of the master state up-to-date.
+Standby masters read journals written by the leading master to keep their own copies of the master state up-to-date.
 They also write journal checkpoints for faster recovery in the future.
 They do not process any requests from other Alluxio components.